Gwen-Bradbury/MS3/README.md

 ### Features left to Implement -

+- _Pagination_ - Use flask pagination for the parks and walks.

 - _Active Class_ - Use flask to highlight current page on nav link.

 - _Confirm Password_ - Another form box on the registration page that confirms the users password.